MintPaw/visualNovel/README.md

 	Commands:
 	Done:
-	label X // X is label (you cannot call a label 'main') goto(X) // X is label
+	label(X) // X is label (you cannot call a label 'main', label MUST be in double quotes, this function is a MACRO) goto(X) // X is label
 	pause()
 	changeBg(X) // X is new bg file